morganism/recipe_api/README.md

 We'll use **curl** for this to access the Recipe API backend

  - `curl -i -X DELETE -H "Content-Type: application/json" http://localhost:4567/api/v1/recipes/Chicken%20Soup`

+## Screenshots directory
+Displays examples of list all recipes, search by author and regex search by title `cd Screenshots`